Makepeace Island: History

 The island (previously known as Pig Island) was named after former owner, Hannah Makepeace who was bequeathed it by her employer for her faithful years of service on the island.
 Hannah was on the island as housekeeper and then owner until she died at the age of 89 in 1973.

-The island was originally gazetted as owned by Charles Nicholas and his wife in 1911.
-Hannah Makepeace was hired in 1924, and as he had no children, Charles left the island to Hannah.
+The island was originally gazetted as owned by Charles Nicholas and his wife Agnes Alberta Nicholson in 1911.
+Hannah Makepeace was hired in 1924, and as he had no children, they bequeathed the island to Hannah, who took possession of it in 1950.